-Internship/Externship Program
+Internship Program

-Internships enable students to acquire professional work experience, establish references and begin a career.
-With a faculty advisor's consent, students may earn up to three semester hours per term.
+Internships enable students to acquire professional work experience, establish references, and begin a career.
+With a faculty advisor's consent, students may earn up to three semester hours per term for an internship.
+Students are expected to meet with their Academic and Career Advisor to ensure internship credits earned align with degree and career goals.
 Students are encouraged to research internship opportunities.
-For assistance, please email internships@waubonsee.edu or visit www.waubonsee.edu/ internships.
+For assistance, please email internships@waubonsee.edu or visit www.waubonsee.edu/internships.